kaplan81/rick-morty-pwa-workbox/README.md

 ## Why Workbox?

 Caching information with service workers involves an amount of boilerplate, configurations and file versioning.
-Workbox deals with that seamlessly and allowes you to focus on how to take full advantage of a PWA's offline capabilities.
+Workbox deals with that seamlessly and allows you to focus on how to take full advantage of a PWA's offline capabilities.

 It is not a library but a set of libraries and Node modules that make your life easier.